Big Business PACs Gave Millions to Dem Party as Biden Agenda Collapsed

 - Edsel Ford II, who recently retired from the board of Ford Motor Company, gave $10,000 to the DSCC on Nov.
 22.

-The PACs of BRT member companies donated nearly the same amount to Republican Party groups in 2021: the NRCC received nearly $2.9 million, while the NRSC received nearly $2.2 million and the RNC took in $90,000, according to Sludge’s review.
+The PACs of BRT member companies donated nearly the same amount to Republican Party groups in the 2022 cycle: the NRCC received over $3.1 million, while the NRSC received more than $3 million and the RNC took in $60,000, according to Sludge’s review of FEC records.

-Employees of the large companies in the Business Roundtable similarly sent millions of dollars in donations to Republican Party groups last year.
+Employees of the large companies in the Business Roundtable similarly sent millions of dollars in donations to Republican Party groups in 2021.
 At the fore, billionaire Stephen Schwarzman, CEO of private equity firm Blackstone Group and a prominent Trump ally, contributed a total of $365,000 to RNC fundraising committees on Oct.
 29.

-Together, BRT member company PACs donated over $10.44 million to six Democratic and Republican Party groups in 2021, Sludge found by reviewing data from Code for Democracy.
+Together, BRT member company PACs donated over $11.9 million to six Democratic and Republican Party groups in the 2022 election cycle, Sludge found by reviewing FEC data.